 All that began to change one day in the spring of 1521.
 Ignatius was 30 years old at the time, an officer in the Spanish army.
 Leading his fellow soldiers into a battle against the French that they were sure to lose, he was struck by a cannonball in the leg.
 During a difficult recovery (he limped for the rest of his life), the young man asked for books about chivalry — his favorite reading.
 There weren’t any at the family castle where he convalesced.
 He had to settle for a book about the life of Christ and biographies of the saints — which he found unexpectedly riveting.

-The soldier had always dreamed of imitating heroic deeds, but now, the heroes had names like Francis of Assisi and Catherine of Siena.
+St. Ignatius had always dreamed of imitating heroic deeds, but now, the heroes had names like Francis of Assisi and Catherine of Siena.
 Ignatius also noticed something strange happening to him.
 God, he realized, was working within him — prompting, guiding, inviting.
 As he traveled far and wide, he realized too that God was similarly at work in the lives of all people, in the everyday events of the world.

 These experiences would prove to be the beginnings of Ignatian spirituality — and Jesuit ministry.
 While in Paris, Ignatius gathered around him some friends or "companions," as they became known.
 Together they made religious vows in 1534 and came to call themselves the Compañia de Jesús — the Society of Jesus.
 Six years later, the order was granted official approval by the pope.